TheRealSkeledan/Floors/README.md

 render()
 * Buffers the FPS
-* If buffer is null, it creates a new buffer
+* If buffer ever breaks, it creates a new buffer
 * Renders graphics

 ### GameObject.java